tobias-varden/llm-webserver/README.md

 1. Clone the repository: `git clone https://github.com/tobias-varden/llm-webserver.git`
 2. Install the required dependencies: `pip install -r requirements.txt`
 3. Install [Ollama](https://www.ollama.com) and download llama 3 70b model.
 Alternatively set the openapi_endpoint to an OpenAI compatible endpoint and change the auth_token to your authentication token
+4. Put some `.txt` files in your root dir, for example: about.txt
-4. Run the server: `python app.py`
+5. Run the server: `python app.py`

 ## Contributing